APPROACHES TO RESEARCH - 2022/3

 - Establishing the relevance of research questions for theory and society;

-- Searching and integrating theoretical literature to a research
+- Searching and integrating theoretical literature to a research question

 - Producing written work that satisfies the criteria required in scientific publications, including proper citation and bibliographical references.

 - To gauge how we can research different questions applying global and cultural diversity, demonstrating resilience and resourcefulness, thinking about sustainability in the research process and developing skills that support employability